stateful/docs.runme.dev/docs/features.md

 <Infobox type="sidenote">

 Please note that you can use **SSH** or **HTTPS** notations for the repository parameter.
-In above's example just replace `git@github.com:stateful/blog-examples.git` with `https://github.com/stateful/blog-examples` respectively.
+In the above's example just replace `git@github.com:stateful/blog-examples.git` with `https://github.com/stateful/blog-examples.git` respectively.

 </Infobox>